 “Sylvia’s sense of humour and extensive knowledge of the writing profession are what allow her to have a natural ability to connect and build positive rapport with the students,” says Lisa Hayes, teacher at Corpus Christi Catholic Secondary School.

 Involving the student, generating reading excitement and sharing writing tips, these are Sylvia’s goals.
 From idea to finished book, she takes her audience through her writing process as it relates to an age appropriate book, using slides and humorous anecdotes, and calling on students to demonstrate props, read scripts or participate in a writing activity, and fielding questions.

-Presentation: 55 minutes.
+PRESENTATION: 55 minutes.
 Audience size: 60-200+.

-Setup Requirement: a projector suitable for Power Point hookup, a microphone for auditorium or gym presentations.
+SET-UP REQUIREMENTS: a projector suitable for Power Point hookup, a microphone for auditorium or gym presentations.